-So, at this point my grandma would blanch the corn.
-However, my mom discovered a cooler way that successful preserves the corn as well.
+So, at this point, my grandma would blanch the corn.
+However, my mom discovered a cooler way that successfully preserves the corn as well.
 Once it is cut, put into freezer quart bags.
 Try to measure how much you are putting in.
 I usually do small bags of 2 cups (equivalent to a can of corn) or 3 cups.